-Tartu Biotechnology Park and BioMed SA have been a partner to several European projects in FP 5, FP6 and FP7.
-Tartu Biotechnology Park collaborates closely with biotechnology parks and innovation relay centres (IRCs) in Europe as well as in the USA and Canada to develop international projects and cooperation links for the benefit of biotechnology SMEs.
+Tartu Biotechnology Park and BioMed SA have been a partner in several European projects in FP7, Horizon, Interreg Baltic Sea Region etc. Tartu Biotechnology Park collaborates closely with biotechnology parks, innovation relay centres (IRCs), clusters, networks and other business support organisations in Europe as well as in the USA and Canada to develop international projects and cooperation links for the benefit of biotechnology SMEs.

 EIT Food RIS aims at strengthening those regions in Europe which are modest and moderate in terms of innovation in agrifood sector.
 There is currently a network of 13 EIT Food HUBs located in 13 targeted RIS countries, one of which is Tartu Biotechnology Park in Tartu, Estonia.

 Tartu Biotechnology Park’s goal as EIT Food Hub is to promote EIT Food Community activities, to provide the necessary support for local entrepreneurial talent in the food sector and to help to reach the true potential of the local food sector.

 The European Institute of Innovation & Technology (EIT) is an independent body of the European Union set up in 2008 to deliver innovation across Europe.

 EIT Health is one of the EIT Innovation Communities and a consortium of over 140 partners from leading businesses, research centres and universities from across 15 EU countries.